BirdeeHub/ExampleKotlinPluginLoader/README.md

 It now also can load Jar files from the internet.
 Use 1 or 2 to choose file or url.
 If leading argument is not an integer, it will behave as if in mode 1

-For loading over http/s specify entire url to jar or class file.
+For loading over http/s specify entire url to the file.

 It was a tiny part of another program but it came out so nicely I figured it could be useful to people before I finish the other project.